KQM-git/TCL/docs/evidence/characters/geo/zhongli.md

 **Last tested:** <VersionHl date="2021-01-07" />

 **Bug/Finding:**
 Fischl C6 does not always proc on Zhongli's first normal attack.
-When chaining multiple Zhongli attack sequences together, after the first sequence, the c6 does not proc on the first normal of the subsequent sequences.
+When chaining multiple Zhongli attack sequences together, after the first sequence, the C6 does not proc on the first normal of the subsequent sequences.

 **Evidence:**
-[https://youtu.be/\_hEXbDqPtfo](https://youtu.be/_hEXbDqPtfo), as we can see Zhongli's first normal attack in the second and third attack sequence does not proc a fischl c6 proc
+[https://youtu.be/\_hEXbDqPtfo](https://youtu.be/_hEXbDqPtfo), as we can see Zhongli's first normal attack in the second and third attack sequence does not proc a Fischl C6 proc

-Pausing between sequences \([https://youtu.be/QmN3a94XPBI](https://youtu.be/QmN3a94XPBI)\), and dash canceling after the sequence \([https://youtu.be/JBQUbJp0hks](https://youtu.be/JBQUbJp0hks)\) seems to avoid the problem and the c6 proc occurs as normal.
+Pausing between sequences \([https://youtu.be/QmN3a94XPBI](https://youtu.be/QmN3a94XPBI)\), and dash canceling after the sequence \([https://youtu.be/JBQUbJp0hks](https://youtu.be/JBQUbJp0hks)\) seems to avoid the problem and the C6 proc occurs as normal.

 **Significance:**
-Allows for more accurate DPS calculations when using Zhongli and c6 fischl together.
+Allows for more accurate DPS calculations when using Zhongli and C6 Fischl together.

 ### 4 TOM Passive on Zhongli Procs With Other Geo Constructs